vim-IDE/vim-IDE/README.md

  - **Android development**: with *Eclim*, it provides a complete interface to *Eclipse* functionnalities.
  - **Markdown edition**: By default in vim.
  - **Web development**: syntax checker and highlighting (default in vim).
+   Improved with two plugins for HTML5 and CSS3.

 -------------------
 Plugins (See each plugins repository to have more informations)